DOD-101/igneous-md/docs.md

 The simplest way to install is to run `cargo install igneous-md`

+Or if you're using nix you can take advantage of the flake.
+Be sure to use `igneous-md-release`.

 ## Getting started

-1. Make sure you have `webkit2gtk` installed on your system.
-You also need to install the `segoe-ui`-font and `apple-emoji`s for the GitHub style.
+1. Make sure you have `webkit2gtk` (specifically ABI version `4.1`) installed on your system. <br>
+It's also recommended to install the `noto-fonts-color-emoji` font (or whatever it is called in your package manager of choice). <br>
+*(not needed with the flake)*

-2. Find a markdown file you want to view and run `igneous-md path/to/file.md`
+2. Find a markdown file you want to view and run `igneous-md view path/to/file.md`

 ## Configuration